Ari-S-123/dbd-final-project/README.md

 # Solution Statement:

-To solve this problem, I created a webapp that lets users create brand new drivers and constructors from scratch, and add them to their fantasy teams which are stored long-term in a MySQL database.
-This application is meant to serve as a base on top of which an entirely new fantasy sports website could be built, one with possible to simulate seasons of fantasy f1 detached from the real-life series.
+To solve this problem, I created a webapp that lets users create brand-new drivers and constructors from scratch, and add them to their fantasy teams which are stored long-term in a MySQL database.
+TypeORM is the ORM Solution used for the project.
+The backend of this webapp is built using Node.js, Express, and Typescript.
+The frontend of this webapp is built using React and Typescript.
+This application is meant to serve as a base on top of which an entirely new fantasy sports website could be built, one with possible functionality to simulate seasons of fantasy f1 detached from the real-life series.

 # User: